xamidev/blankos/README.md

 # BlankOS

-Rewritten monolithic version of Blank OS for the x86 processor architecture.
-The OS relies on an old, legacy version of GRUB as the bootloader (eltorito).
-This *should* be GRUB 2 compatible.
+Rewritten monolithic, ring 0, lower-half, single-threaded kernel for the x86 processor architecture, using GRUB (eltorito) as bootloader.
 Emulation was tested on Bochs and QEMU using Arch Linux 6.9.7-arch1-1, and on real hardware too.
 The long-term goal of this OS is to be capable of running user programs and having its own complete kernel C library so that users can write their own C programs and expand the system!

 ## Features